CSYangHsu/Self-Driving-Car/README.md

 This track sensor has 3 independent infrared (IR) sensors.
 Each IR sensor has an IR blaster and an IR receiver.
 If the IR is being reflected by the floor, the sensor will output HIGH.
 Hence, a white floor reflects IR, and the sensor outputs HIGH; a black floor absorbs IR, and the sensor outputs LOW.

-  Pin connections:
-   - VCC pin: connects to the supply power provided by the FPGA board.
-   - GND pin: connects to the ground of the FPGA board.
-   - L pin: outputs the status of the left IR sensor.
-You should connect it to an input port.
-   - C pin: outputs the status of the middle IR sensor.
-You should connect it to an input port.
-   - R pin: outputs the status of the right IR sensor.
-You should connect it to an input port.